-"The heart of our business is online, but we have a 'channel agnostic' approach, which is where the world is moving to."'Create a storm'
+"The heart of our business is online, but we have a 'channel agnostic' approach, which is where the world is moving to."

 For High Street landlords with vacant space to rent as well as online start-ups this trend is good news, says Ross Bailey, founder and chief executive of Appear Here.

 His firm brings together shop landlords and mainly e-commerce entrepreneurs, with the aim of making renting a pop-up or permanent physical shop easier and more flexible.